RiddhiJayswal/stock-market-kafka-project/README.md

 ## Dataset Used

-Here is the dataset used in the video -
+Here is the dataset used in the video - indexProcessed.csv